Reducing CO2 emissions: how do we do this?

 Many food stores are already using heat recovery.
 The residual heat from cooling is used as heating and often the step towards a fossil fuel-free store is made.
 Heat pumps will also further reduce emissions from heating.

-- Millions of less car kilometres by encouraging workers to cycle or commute to work.
+- Saving millions of car kilometres by encouraging workers to cycle or carpool to work

 In addition to reducing our emissions we will also remove the equivalent of our remaining emissions from the atmosphere through forest planting.
 By combining further emission reductions and capturing the remaining emissions, our group aims to achieve net zero emissions from 2030 onwards within scope 1 and 2 of the GHG Protocol.